Market Cap: $285.2M TTM revenue: $10.1M YOY return: +94.81% |

 To speculate, at best it seems Satellogic calculated revenue disaggregation, and then later recalculated with different category attributions resulting in different numbers, but only updated one section of the report forgetting the other.
 At worse, Satellogic decided to fudge numbers, but failed to correctly fudge both places.
 Fudging seems unlikely, because if Satellogic management wanted to cheat, might as well cheat with higher revenues than the measly $10 million reported.
 But who really who knows.
 Satellogic’s financial team, IR team, and Board at the very least appear to be inattentive and uncareful in preparing and approving financial reports for accounting errors to be filed with the SEC.

 Satellogic’s plan called for up to 300 satellites in orbit by 2025 providing capability to reimage the entire earth daily.
 Launched with fuel to maintain orbit for 3 years, Satellogic satellites have limited lifetimes.
 Recent satellites have deorbited after about three years.
-Satellogic’s satellites in orbit peaked in June 2023, with a constellation size of 42, At a cost of $1 million to build and launch, Satellogic needs about $25 million over the next ~4 years to maintain current numbers.
-However, low Asset Monitoring and CaaS sales levels likely do not justify so many satellites.
+Satellogic’s satellites in orbit peaked in June 2023, with a constellation size of 43, At a cost of $1 million to build and launch, Satellogic needs about $25 million over the next ~4 years to maintain current numbers.
+However, low Asset Monitoring and CaaS customer demand arguably does not provide justification for maintaining so many satellites.
 So the number of satellites may continue to decline, especially if Satellogic really switches business focus from imagery sales to manufacturing.
 If satellites numbers diminish more, this may signal Satellogic abandon making satellite imagery profitable.

 Management guidance scorecard